informatics-lab/threejs-modata-earth/README.md

 # threejs-modata-earth
 Met Office Informatics Lab Prototype.
 ThreeJS globe for displaying Met Office data sets.
+Append `#skipIntro` to the web url to skip the initial tweening animation sequence.

 ##installation
 You will need to have [node](https://nodejs.org/en/) installed, then, from the project root: